Tour of Idaho

 234 (note: Red River Hot Springs

 miles northeast along the road 234 at this point.
 There are supplies

 there, but no gas pumps).
 Turn left and head

-southwest on FS234 some 2 miles to an intersection with FS 423.
-Turn
+southwest on FS234 several miles to an intersection with Ditch Creek

-right and head west then north along a 423 to an intersection
+right and head west then north a few miles up single track to

 west into Elk